-"The identified funds shall be used for environmental mitigation purposes on a project by project basis.
-If this approach cannot be fully implemented, Tthe Authority will develop a policy supporting the creation of an advance mitigation program to establish a program to provide for large scale acquisition and management of critical habitat areas and to create a reliable approach for funding required mitigation for future transportation.
+"The identified funds shall be used for environmental mitigation purposes on a project by project basis and the mitigation should be within a reasonable proximity to the project.
+If this approach cannot be fully implemented, Ithe Authority will develop a policy supporting the creation of an advance mitigation program to establish a program to provide for large scale acquisition and management of critical habitat areas and to create a reliable approach for funding required mitigation for future transportation.
 This policy will identify projects that will benefit from the program and the financial contribution associated with those projects.
-This approach would be implemented by obtaining coverage for transportation projects through existing and proposed multiple species conservation plans, including the East Contra Costa Habitat Conservation Plan.
+This approach would be implemented by obtaining coverage for transportation projects through existing and proposed multiple species conservation plans,- including the East Contra Costa Habitat Conservation-Plan.
 The benefit of this policy will include an early comprehensive project delivery review, reduced costs attributed to mitigation, opportunity to significantly improve conservation benefits, and accelerated project delivery.
 If this approach cannot be fully implemented, then the identified funds shall be used for environmental mitigation purposes on a project by project basis."

-Funding Category 11: Bus and Non-Rail Transit Enhancement:
+Funding Category 12: Bus Transit and Other Non-Rail Transit

-10. SWAT supports the initial category title "Non-rail Transit Enhancements" as it more broadly represents enhancement of existing services as well as other elements stated in the category description such as "innovative approaches to maximizing the movement of people along existing transit corridors and within the existing transportation infrastructure".
+11. SWAT supports the revised category title "Bus Transit and Other Non-rail Transit Enhancements" as it more broadly represents enhancement of existing services as well as other elements stated in the category description such as "innovative approaches to maximizing the movement of people along existing transit corridors and within the existing transportation infrastructure".

-Funding Category 16: Community Development Incentive (CDI) Grant Program
+Funding Category 17: Community Development Incentive (CDI) Grant Program

-- 11. To reiterate SWAT comments submitted in its May 16, 2016 letter to the Authority, it is recommended that the category description language be revised to provide clarity and re-affirm that allocations will be apportioned sub-regionally. - 12.
+- 12. To reiterate SWAT comments submitted in its May 16, 2016 letter to the Authority, it is recommended that the category description language be revised to provide clarity and re-affirm that allocations will be apportioned sub-regionally. - 13.
 To ensure that all jurisdictions are eligible to compete for funding in this category, it is recommended that language referencing "transit supported community centers" be deleted (modify the corresponding excerpt as follows):

-"Funds will be allocated on a competitive basis to transportation projects or programs that promote economic development, job creation and/or housing. within established (or planned) transit supportive community centers.
+"Within each sub-region, funds will be allocated on a competitive basis to transportation projects or programs that promote economic development, job creation and/or housing that is accessible to transit. within established (or planned) transit supportive community centers.